pfgithub/scpl/docs/actions/searchlocalbusinesses.md

-## Search Local Businesses / searchlocalbusinesses (internally `is.workflow.actions.searchlocalbusinesses`)
+## Search Local Businesses / SearchLocalBusinesses (internally `is.workflow.actions.searchlocalbusinesses`)

 > This action requires that Shortcuts has permission to use WFMainThreadResource,WFLocationAccessResource.